dbieber/interval-training-extension/README.md

 ### Usage

+Install the Chrome extension.

-Navigate to http://www.musictheory.net/exercises/ear-interval for some ear training interval exercises.
+Then, navigate to http://www.musictheory.net/exercises/ear-interval for some ear training interval exercises.

 Press ENTER to hear the interval again.
 Press 1 to select Unison.